 Rejected by Trayvon Martin’s Family

-During a bail hearing after George Zimmerman’s long-awaited arrest for second-degree murder for killing Trayvon Martin, he apologized to his teen victim’s family.
+During a bail hearing after George Zimmerman’s long-awaited arrest for second-degree murder, Zimmerman apologized to his teen victim’s family.
 He even asked for a private meeting with them.
 But Trayvon Martin’s parents rebuffed Zimmerman, arguing that his delayed apology suggested that he wasn’t genuinely sorry for taking their son’s life.
 What else casts doubt on Zimmerman’s apology?
-He stated. during the April 20 hearing, “I did not know how old he was.
+He stated during the April 20, 2012, hearing, “I did not know how old he was.
 I thought he was a little bit younger than I am.
 And I did not know if he was armed or not.”
 However, in the 911 call Zimmerman made before killing the 17-year-old, he described the youth as being in his “late teens” to the police dispatcher.
 Zimmerman narrowed down Trayvon Martin’s age with spot-on precision.
 Did he forget telling the police dispatcher this or is Zimmerman continuing to weave together a tale that makes him appear less culpable in the teen’s death?